 Quote: “Practicing Dhamma is like taking a screwdriver and unscrewing something rather than putting the screwdriver in and tightening it up.”
 [Ajahn Chah] [Practicing in accordance with Dhamma] [Similes]

-7. “What do monks do with Pāli study levels?”
+7. “What do monks do with [Pāli study levels]?”
 Answered by Ajahn Pasanno.
-[Learning] [Pāli] [Culture/Thailand] [Types of monks] // [P. A. Payutto]
+[Education] [Pāli] [Culture/Thailand] [Study monks ] // [P. A. Payutto]

 Story: Tan Chao Khun Prayoon Dhammacitto, the head of the Buddhist University in Bangkok, visits Wat Pah Nanachat.
-[Chao Khun Prayoon] [Thai sects] [Wat Pah Nanachat]
+[Chao Khun Prayoon] [Learning] [Thai sects] [Wat Pah Nanachat]

 Story: Ajahn Mahā Adisak, a ninth-degree Pāli scholar, spends a year at Amaravati.
 [Ajahn Mahā Adisak] [Amaravati] [Ajahn Sumedho]